 - Create content modules that can be re-used and re-purposed, so that e-learning content will be usable across other platforms.
 DITA authoring tools will help maintain consistency and accuracy across files and over time.

 - Neutralize content.
 No unnecessary jargon, geographical references, idioms, or jokes.
+If you must use acronyms, explain them.
 Use simplified English whenever possible, and follow best practices for writing for translation.

 - Request pre-translation cultural consulting.
 A native language expert can review the English course prior to translation, and advise you on how to adapt images or concepts that are either unfamiliar or unacceptable to the target audience.